Jaybraum/sweater_weather/README.md

 * Rails version: 5.2.5

 ## Overview
 Sweater Weather is a project to consume and expose internal and external APIs.
-It's main function is to provide a Front End application weather and travel data fir a hypothetical road trip.
+It's main function is to provide a Front End application weather and travel data for a hypothetical road trip.

 Primary Learning goals:
 * Expose an API that aggregates data from multiple external APIs